Bayuda/geraipi/README.md

 # GeraiPi
-Gerai Pi Indonesia is one of the P2App Marketplaces which will become a Digitalization Transaction Bridge driven by Pi Coin as a Crypto Currency by prioritizing Trust in the Indonesian Pi/Pioneer Community
+Gerai Pi Indonesia is one of the P2App Marketplaces which will become a Digitalization Transaction Bridge driven by Pi Coin as a Crypto Currency by prioritizing Trust and Security in the Pi/Pioneer Global Community Transactions

 # Developer of Geraipi